ktch/ktch.github.com/_posts/2012-06-20-scratchoff.md

 categories: projects
 video: 44545692
 author: Zach Phillips
+synopsis: Our first commercial product.
+It lets you run custom scratchoff campaigns with prizes and odds without your customers having to download an app.
 ---

 While working on [the mobile sweepstakes promotion for the Atlanta Hawks and British Petroleum](/work/bp-hawks), it became evident pretty quickly that this could be a good fit for a lot of companies, so we built a subdomain-based Rails app.